Asymmetric GANs for Image-to-Image Translation: Introduction

-To solve the limitation, Tang et al.~\cite{tang2018gesturegan} propose GestureGAN, which can produce hand gestures with different poses, sizes and locations by using hand skeletons $l_x$ and $l_y$.
+To solve the limitations, Tang et al. propose GestureGAN~\cite{tang2018gesturegan}, which produces hand gestures with different poses, sizes and locations by using hand skeletons~$l_x$ and~$l_y$.
 Note that GestureGAN also uses a symmetric structure, i.e., GestureGAN utilizes the same generator $G$ twice for both image translation and image reconstruction, which can be defined as $G(x, l_y) {\approx} y$ and $G(G(x, l_y), l_x) {\approx} x$, respectively.
-In summary, both StarGAN and GestureGAN use a symmetric structure of GANs.
+In summary, both StarGAN and GestureGAN use a symmetric structure of generators for both image translation and image reconstruction tasks.
 We argue that since each task has unique information and distinct targets, it is harder to optimize the generator and to make it gain a good generalization ability on both tasks.

-In this paper, we analyze the limitation of both StarGAN and GestureGAN, and propose a novel Asymmetric Generative Adversarial Network (AsymmetricGAN) for both unsupervised and supervised image-to-image translation tasks.
+In this paper, we analyze the limitation of both StarGAN and GestureGAN, and observe that it is their symmetric generator that hinders the improvement of model performance.
+To fix this limitation, we propose a novel asymmetric-structured generator in our Asymmetric Generative Adversarial Network (AsymmetricGAN) for both unsupervised and supervised image translation tasks.
 Unlike StarGAN and GestureGAN, AsymmetricGAN consists of two different asymmetric generators of unequal sizes to adapt to the asymmetric need in both image translation and image construction.

+There are three reasons for designing the asymmetric-structured generators.
+Firstly, the translation generator $G^t$ transforms images from $X$ to $Y$, and the reconstruction generator $G^r$ uses the translated images from $G^t$ and the original domain guidance $z_x$/$l_x$ to reconstruct the original $x$.
+Generators $G_t$ and $G_r$ cope with different tasks.
+Image translation is our main task and image reconstruction is an auxiliary task which aims to provide supervision information to the main task.
+Moreover, during testing time, generating a new image from the input image is more difficult than reconstructing the input image since the image reconstruction process has itself as the reference.
+Thus we need a stronger generator for image translation and a weaker generator for image reconstruction in our framework.

+Secondly, the input data distribution for them is different.
+The inputs of the translation generator $G_t$ are a real image and a target domain guidance.
+The goal of $G_t$ is to generate the target domain image.
+While $G_r$ accepts a translated image and an original domain guidance as input, and tries to reconstructs the original input image.
+For generator $G_t$ and $G_r$, the input images are a real image and a generated image respectively, and thus the data distribution is different between them.